dnsimple/dnsimple-support/content/articles/announcement-legacy-ip-addresses.md

 As part of our commitment to providing streamlined and reliable DNS management services, we are modernizing our name server infrastructure and discontinuing the use of legacy IP addresses for all plans.
 We will begin disabling the IP addresses on [DATE].

-The following IP addresses were used by our first generation network infrastructure, they have been superseeded in 2016, and they are now officially deprecated in favor of the current [DNSimple name servers and IPs](/articles/dnsimple-nameservers/):
+The following IP addresses were used by our first generation network infrastructure.
+They were superseded in 2016, and they are now officially deprecated in favor of the current [DNSimple name servers and IPs](/articles/dnsimple-nameservers/):

 - 198.241.10.53
 - 198.241.11.53